Frequently Asked Questions

 What is not allowed?Alcohol, drugs, firearms, pets.
 Tobacco allowed only outside the buildings if over age 21.

-How soon may I arrive in Boulder?The program starts on Monday, May 20, 2013, unless students have made other arrangements with the SURF NIST Boulder administrator.
-Students are strongly encouraged to check-in to their apartments on May 18 or 19 in order to meet each other and to enjoy activities in Boulder.
+How soon may I arrive in Boulder?The program starts on Monday, May 19, 2014, unless students have made other arrangements with the SURF NIST Boulder administrator.
+Students are strongly encouraged to check-in to their apartments on May 17 or 18 in order to meet each other and to enjoy activities in Boulder.
 Information on activities will be sent to accepted students in the spring.

 Why do I have to accept or decline my offer in only 7 days?
 What if I want to wait to hear from other programs?To be fair to students on the waiting list, SURF NIST Boulder requires students to accept within 7 days.
 If you receive an offer from SURF NIST Boulder, we encourage you to contact the other programs to which you have applied and ask about the status of your other applications.

-The material on the SURF NIST Boulder website is based upon work supported by the National Science Foundation under Agreement Numbers 0552731 and 0851480.
-Any opinions, findings and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).
+Some of the material on the SURF NIST Boulder website is based upon work supported by the National Science Foundation under Agreement Numbers 0552731 and 0851480.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.